sasilver75/obsidian/Promptagator.md

 Consistency Filtering: They first train their retrieval model using augmented data, then feeding this augmented data back into the model, and, given a query, checking if the relevant document appears in the top-k.
 If it doesn't then, they throw out the query/document pair.

+The goal is to not have to bring a lot of task/domain-specific annotation of query-document pairs to every new retrieval challenge.
+The goal is for synthetic data generation to create annotated pairs as well as a human could!

+Related paper on creating synthetic data for information retrieval: [[InPars]]

 ----

 Notes: